-A Reflection by Dean Scotty McLennan University Public Worship Stanford Memorial Church October 19, 2003
+A Reflection by Dean Scotty McLennan University Public Worship Stanford Memorial Church October 19, 2003 October 24, 2004

-Many of you here today have taken a pilgrimage back to your alma mater, Stanford University.
-My Webster's dictionary defines pilgrimage both as a journey to a shrine or holy place and as the course of life on earth.i The HarperCollins Dictionary of Religion emphasizes that the focus of pilgrimage is open, rather than intending a permanent change of status.
-Unlike certain other religious rituals, the expectation of resolving issues in a permanent way is not a characteristic of this kind of religious journey.ii
+Many of you here today are alumni who have taken a pilgrimage back to your alma mater, Stanford University.
+My Webster's dictionary defines pilgrimage both as a journey to a shrine or holy place and as the course of life on earth.
+The HarperCollins Dictionary of Religion emphasizes that the focus of pilgrimage is open, rather than intending a permanent change of status.
+Unlike certain other religious rituals, the expectation of resolving issues in a permanent way is not a characteristic of this kind of religious journey.